Taco Quesadillas

 Heat oil on a cast iron skillet or a non-stick pan over medium heat.
-Add onions and peppers and sauté for 3 minutes or until veggies start to soften.
+Add onions and peppers and sauté for 3 minutes or until the veggies start to soften.

 Peppers and onions sautéed on a skillet.

-Add the meat to the pan and season with cumin, garlic, chipotle powder (or paprika), salt and pepper.
-You can also use your favorite brand of taco seasoning instead.
+Add the meat to the pan and season with cumin, garlic, chipotle powder (or paprika), salt, and pepper.

 Seasoning taco meat with chipotle powder.